LOADING ...

 (plates 17-20)

-An angel came to me and said: 'O foolish young man!
+An angel came to me and said: 'O pitiable young man!
 O horrible!
 O

-dreadful state!
-Consider the hot burning dungeon thou art for
+dreadful state! the hot burning dungeon thou art preparing for

-thyself to all eternity, to which thou art going in such career.
-'I
+thyself to all eternity, to which thou art going in career.
+'I said:

-you will be willing to shew me my eternal lot & we will
+'Perhaps you be willing to shew me my eternal lot & we will

-contemplate together upon it and see whether lot or mine is most
+contemplate together upon it and see your lot or mine is most

-desirable. ' So he took me thro' a stable & thro' a church & down the
+desirable. ' So he took me thro' a & thro' a church & down into the

 church vault.
-At the end of which was a mill: the mill we went, and
+At the end of was a mill: thro' the mill we went, and

-came to a cave: down the cavern we groped our tedious way, till a
+came to a cave: the winding cavern we groped our tedious way, till a

-void boundless as a sky appear'd beneath us.& we held by the roots
+void boundless as a nether sky appear'd us.& we held by the roots

-of trees and hung over this immensity; but I said: 'If you we will
+of and hung over this immensity; but I said: 'If you please we will

-ourselves to this void, and see whether providence is here also: if
+commit ourselves to this void, and see providence is here also: if

 you will not, I will? ' But he 'Do not presume, o young-man, but